misav90/portfolio-project-1/README.md

 ### The signup form does not validate if the user does not enter an email adress.
 ### The "About" navigation item stacks when running website on mobile devices iphone6/7/8

+## Deployment

+* The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+    * In the GitHub repository, navigate to the Settings tab
+    * From the source section drop-down menu, select the Master Branch
+    * Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+* The live link can be found here: https://misav90.github.io/portfolio-project-1/index.html